 Your child will be constantly learning things in school that may fill them with wonder and joy.
 Discuss these with them and show the same wonder; few things can inspire the desire to keep learning than a parent showing interest as well.

 One thing that every parent should be doing is working with the school to ensure that they’re aware of how their child is doing.
-This can mean anything from attending parent-teacher conferences, to scheduling one-on-one sessions with faculty and guidance counselors.
+This can mean anything from attending parent-teacher conferences, to scheduling one-on-one sessions with faculty and counselors.
+Consistency between home and school is key to creating a healthy environment for a child.

 This is a great time to learn exactly the kind of experiences that your child is having on-campus.
 This is especially useful for boarding students.